hk-kumawat/Movie-Recommender-System/README.md

 - Real-time movie recommendations based on a user-selected movie.
 - Integrates with The Movie Database (TMDb) API to fetch trending movies and posters.
 - Provides an intuitive interface built with Streamlit for an engaging user experience.
-- Robust handling of network errors to ensure smooth API interactions.
+- Optimized for fast processing and real-time recommendations, even with large datasets.

 <br>

-## Dataset 📊
+## Dataset📊

-- **TMDb 5000 Movie Dataset**: This dataset contains metadata for 5,000 movies, including details like genres, cast, and crew.
+- **[TMDb 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)**: This dataset contains detailed metadata for 5,000 movies, including information like genres, cast, crew, and keywords.
+It serves as the primary data source for generating movie recommendations based on content similarity.
-- **Data Splits**: The data is processed into a similarity matrix, which is used to find movies similar to the user’s selected movie.
+- **Data Processing**: The dataset is transformed into a similarity matrix that compares movies based on their metadata, enabling the system to find and suggest movies similar to the one selected by the user.

 <br>

-## Data Preprocessing 🛠
+## Data Preprocessing🛠

 1. **Data Cleaning**: Null values are removed, and duplicate entries are handled.
 2. **Feature Extraction**: The following features are extracted for each movie: